pachyderm/docs/content/latest/reference/pachctl/pachctl_enterprise_heartbeat.md

----
-# metadata #
-title:  pachctl enterprise heartbeat
+## pachctl enterprise heartbeat

-description: "Sync the enterprise state with the license server immediately."
+Sync the enterprise state with the license server immediately.
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - enterprise
-cliGlossary:  e
----

 ### Synopsis